 “In bad times and good, I have never lost my sense of zest for life.” – Walt Disney

 Walt Disney was the ultimate visionary.
-Like all other visionaries, he dared to walk down unchartered territories and constantly challenge himself to push the envelope in his creative endeavors.
+He dared to walk down uncharted territories and constantly challenge himself to push the envelope in his creative endeavors.
 His visions inspired him to achieve breakthroughs that brought substantial progress to the global community.

 In one of his interviews in 1931, right after Mickey Mouse was born, he spoke of a couple of times in his life when he had reached “the end of his rope”:

 “I guess I was working too hard and worrying too much.
 I was expecting more from my artists than they were giving me, and all I did all day was pound, pound, pound.
 Costs were going up; each new picture we finished cost more to make than we had figured it would… so I cracked up.
 I became irritable and I couldn’t sleep.
 I reached a point where I couldn’t even talk over the telephone without crying.
 I was an emotional flap.”

 In an interview after his death in 1966, his daughter Diane explained that her father’s grievances were due to an “acute attack of perfectionism”.
 In fact, most big dreamers and achievers, like Walt, are vulnerable to severe bouts of perfectionism and have control issues.

 If we set lofty targets, like high achievers usually do, the gap between where we are and where we want to be will become glaringly obvious.
 Our capacity to handle our emotions and expectations while we close the gap is crucial, because it will determine how we feel while we pursue our dreams.

 Closing the gap can be an immensely rewarding experience, provided we know how to handle it properly.
 We can use the tension that’s created between both ends of the gap to pull us towards our goals.
 With an open mind and a flexible approach, the pursuit can invigorate us and challenge us to stretch our limits.